-An excellent starting-place for Victorianists in search of archival resources is Richard Storey and Lionel Madden, Primary Sources for Victorian Studies: A Guide to the Location and Use of Unpublished Materials (London: Phillimore, 1977).
+An ancient but still informative overview for Victorianists in search of archival resources is Richard Storey and Lionel Madden, Primary Sources for Victorian Studies: A Guide to the Location and Use of Unpublished Materials (London: Phillimore, 1977).
 This was supplemented in 1987 by Richard Storey's booklet, Primary Sources for Victorian Studies: An Updating, published in the series "Occasional Papers in Bibliography" by the Victorian Studies Centre, University of Leicester, Leicester LE1 7RH.
 Both works focus on materials available in the United Kingdom.

 - Repositories of Primary Sources, Terry Abraham's meta-collection of archival links